 No. The only way of paying for the UK service is by direct debit from a UK bank account.

-There is a one off charge for the tag (refundable), an initial admin charge to cover logistics and 3rd party fees, a low annual management fee of €6 plus a €5 charge every month that you use it in France (limited to a maximum of 10€ per year).
+There is a one off charge for the tag (refundable), an initial admin charge to cover logistics and 3rd party fees, a low annual management fee of €6 plus a €5 charge every month that you use it in France, Spain or Portugal (limited to a maximum of 10€ per year per tag).
 The exchange rate we get is the same as for other card transactions i.e better than the high street, so you might save a few pence on each toll payment.

 It depends on where you start and finish!
-There is a toll calculator for all of France (in English) at Liber-t Toll rates.
+There is a toll calculator for all of France, Spain and Portugal (in English) here.
 In addition, you can use the route planner to plan your end to end route and automatically calculate the tolls.

 We bill by calendar month.
-Invoices are normally sent out by email on the 14th of the month (or previous working day if this falls on a weekend or bank holiday) and payment is collected on the last business day of the month.
+Invoice notification emails are sent out by email around the 14th of the month and payment is collected on the last business day of the month.
 For example if you subscribe in July, you will receive your first invoice on 14th August which will contain your setup fees, deposit and any tolls accrued in the month of July.
 Payment will be taken from your bank account by direct debit on the last business day of August.

-Orders received before 14:00 (Monday to Friday) will normally be shipped by Royal Mail 1st Class post on the same day so you should expect to receive your tag in 1 to 2 business days.
-For orders placed after this time, we will endeavour to dispatch the same day but depending on how busy we are this may run to the following working day.
-The parcel is small enough to fit through your letter box and does not require a signature.
+Orders received before 14:00 (Monday to Friday) will be shipped by Royal Mail 1st Class post on the same day so you should expect to receive your tag in 1 to 2 business days.
+If you select 'guaranteed next day delivery' your tag will be received on the next working day (including Saturday for orders placed Friday).
+For orders placed after 2pm the order will be dispatch the next working day.
+The parcel is small enough to fit through your letter box and does not require a signature unless you selected guaranteed next day delivery which needs signing for or Royal Mail will leave a card and you can collect the package from your local sorting office within 7 days.

-No. For security reasons, we are only able to deliver the tags to the same address as the bank account holder.
-The parcel is small enough to fit through your letter box and does not require a signature.
+No. For security reasons, we are only able to deliver the tags to your home address.
+The parcel is small enough to fit through your letter box and does not require a signature unless you selected guaranteed next day delivery that does need signing for.

 Additional clip/s can also be obtained from one of the Sanef points of sale in France.
 A single additional clip will normally be provided for free with additional clips at €2.
 The location of the Sanef points of sale can be found here.